 - Completed 10 restorative and simple oral surgery procedures in two months.

 - Served as the only dentist for the 15 patients in the clinic during the two month experience.

 You will immediately distinguish yourself from 95 percent of other candidates, and will increase the likelihood that you’ll land an interview, if you follow the formula of leading each bullet point with an action verb, including quantifiable metrics, and showing results instead of telling about a responsibility.

-~Josh Lord, MBA, director of membership and strategic initiatives, Michigan Dental Association
+~Josh Lord, MBA, former director of membership and strategic initiatives, Michigan Dental Association